-The reason why the Norwegian DPA entered the case with such force is, that a great number of school children’s data had been exposed.
-The DPA further emphasizes, that the responsible part (Municipality of Oslo) did not carry out a good enough testing before the app was launched.
+The Norwegian DPA entered the case with such force because a great number of school children’s data had been exposed.
+The DPA further emphasizes that the responsible party (Municipality of Oslo) did not carry out a good enough testing before the app was launched.

-Therefore, the security breaches were not evident for the UDE.
-However, it was later made clear, that the breaches were very well-known breaches, says Bjørn Erik Thon.
+Therefore, the security breaches were not evident to the UDE.
+However, it was later made clear that the breaches were very well-known breaches, says Bjørn Erik Thon.

-Although the bugs were fixed the same day the UDE was notified, the actions taken were not acceptable for the DPA.
-The UDE is therefore warned of a fine up to €200,000.
+Although the bugs were fixed the same day the UDE was notified, the actions taken were not acceptable to the DPA.
+The UDE is, therefore, warned of a fine of up to €200,000.

 The Education Office now has to decide whether they will accept the fines or not.

 We can test if your mobile app is GDPR compliant

 Testing your mobile app for security breaches and GDPR readiness is absolutely vital for your brand image and relation to your customers.